nashikouen/kotatsuBBS/README.md

 mysql -u root -p
 ```
 you will now need to create a database and a user account.
-remeber the username and password. you will need that for the configs
+remeber the username and password as you will need that for the configs.
 ```mysql
 CREATE DATABASE boarddb;
 CREATE USER 'username'@'localhost' IDENTIFIED BY 'password';